CarbonROM/charter/device-support-requirements.md

 __Hardware deviations are defined as exemptions granted for hardware requirements above that worked in stock, but do not work in CarbonROM.__

-* All hardware deviations from stock MUST be reported on the Wiki page for the device, with a user understandable justification.
+* All hardware deviations from stock MUST be reported in [Exceptions](#exceptions), with a user understandable justification.

 # Software support